How to Reset Your Nervous System After Trauma

 Traumatic experiences affect the brain and our mental health, which is why taking the necessary steps to recovery is important.2 Here are several tried and true methods that can help you reset the nervous system after trauma:

-1. Brain retraining
+1. Brain Retraining

-While undergoing the healing process after trauma, it is advisable to rewire and retrain your brain to transpose traumatic effects and replace negative thoughts and behaviors with new, empowering choices. re-origin offers a science-based brain retraining program that has helped countless individuals reset theirthey’re systems and reclaim their well-being.
+While undergoing the healing process after trauma, it is advisable to rewire and retrain your brain to transpose traumatic effects and replace negative thoughts and behaviors with new, empowering choices. re-origin offers a science-based brain retraining program that has helped countless individuals reset their systems and reclaim their well-being.

-1. Acceptance and Commitment Therapy (ACT)
+2. Acceptance and Commitment Therapy (ACT)

 The healing process starts with your mindset—accepting your situation.
 As paradoxical as it may sound, it is actually the first step to shifting it.
 Whatever path you take, your chances of recovering faster require your full participation, which can only come from acceptance and a commitment to a new course of action.
 Support might come from your loved ones, friends, colleagues, psychotherapy sessions, or participating in coaching programs like re-origin.

-1. Somatic experiencing
+3. Somatic experiencing

 Somatic experiencing is an approach to somatic therapy developed by Dr. Peter Levine.
 It prioritizes mind and body connection while administering treatment for physical and psychological signs of various mental health issues.
-The approach is based on overcoming the freeze response and the idea that traumatic experiences can disrupt the normal functioning oflead to dysfunction in the nervous system, preventingmaking someone from fully processing thoseunable to process the experiences fully..
+The approach is based on overcoming the freeze response and the idea that traumatic experiences can disrupt the normal functioning of lead to dysfunction in the nervous system, preventing making someone from fully processing those unable to process the experiences fully..

-1. Buteyko breathing
+4. Buteyko breathing

 This is a breathing technique by Dr. Konstantin Butekyo of Russia.
 It was created in 1952 to help people develop healthy breathing habits and patterns.
 Since then, it has been used to treat neurological and respiratory issues.
 According to various research conducted, several people have testified that Buteyko breathing has cured their anxiety issues.